Exporting Grid in Server in Angular Grid Component

 Merge grid’s memory stream

-The Essential PDF library is used to merge multiple memory streams into a single stream.
-To learn more about the merge option, please refer to this documentation.
+The Essential PDF library allows merging multiple memory streams into a single PDF file.
+For further details on merging, see the merge documents documentation.

-You can merge a memory stream, a file stream, and a local file with the Grid’s memory stream in the following ways:
+You can merge a memory stream, a file stream, or a local file with the exported Grid’s memory stream as shown below.

 Merging with an existing memory stream